diodechain/website/_posts/2020-01-20-Getting-Started-with-Diode:-Live-Video-Streaming-with-Raspberry-Pi.md

 1. Install Diode go client

-2. Register a fleet contract with the Diode testnet website
+2. Register a fleet contract with the Diode prenet website

 3. Add device to the Whitelist